caparepa/NewsFeedTestApp/README.md

 * Room as database wrapper
 * Other stuff I don't remember/didn't use.

-The build.gradle was refactored from Groovy to Kotlin DSL for consistency and future integration with the Kotlin codebase (in case there's need to manage dependenciy version programmatically).
+The build.gradle was refactored from Groovy to Kotlin DSL for consistency and future integration with the Kotlin codebase (in case there's need to manage dependency versions programmatically).

 The package structure is the following, explained in a short, concise way: